-Empire Company Limited (TSX: EMP.A) is a Canadian company headquartered in Stellarton, Nova Scotia with approximately \$24.2 billion in sales and \$8.7 billion in assets.
-Empire and its subsidiaries, franchisees and affiliates employ approximately 120,000 people.
+Empire Company Limited (TSX: EMP.A) is a Canadian company headquartered in Stellarton, Nova Scotia with approximately \$25.1 billion in annual sales and \$9.6 billion in assets.
+Empire and its subsidiaries, franchisees and affiliates employ approximately 123,000 people.

 The Company's financial results are segmented into two separate reportable segments: food retailing, through wholly-owned Sobeys, and investments and other operations.
-The Company's segmented financial information for fiscal 2018 and 2017 is contained in the "Consolidated Financial Statements", which is incorporated into this AIF by reference, a copy of which has been filed on SEDAR at www.sedar.com.